 If it’s on the warm side in your house, give them another minute to set.
 If it’s cold you might be able to dip 2 in between,

-Once the white chocolate coating is completely set (no sheen), a drizzle of dark chocolate will add the perfect finishing touch.
+Once the chocolate coating is completely set (no sheen), a drizzle of contrasting chocolate will add the perfect finishing touch.
 Melt chocolate chips or wafers and drizzle using a squeeze bottle or piping bag with a small round tip.

 For colored coatings, use colored melting wafers or add color into melted white chocolate.
 These powdered colors from Color Kitchen Foods use plant-based dyes and won’t cause the chocolate to seize.